JunedKhan101/crudapp/README.md

 Major pakages are used are fuse.js for searching and axios

+**If you're facing cors errors download this chorme extension to bypass it: https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc**

+__Handling CORS in the server side is the best practice__

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts